ejadull/XamarinFormsLayoutChallenges/README.md

 In this repo, I'm going to recreate some nice looking UI's that I find around the web (places like [Dribbble](http://dribbble.com)) with Xamarin.Forms.

+> Thank you to Kym Phillpotts for this great demostration project using Xamarin.Forms